amabdallah/WaterUseML/README.md

 The variables can be filtered or grouped like below.
 The user can query one or many at the same time.

 In my opinion, the two fundemental and important parts that define the variable is the estimate type and its benificial use or sub-estimate.
+See here for hydrology  https://github.com/amabdallah/WaterUseML/blob/master/fundamental_characteristics.PNG

 Other info like the water source type (ground water or surface water), fresh or saline, etc are more details that perhaps can be filtered by option to the requested data.
 Perhaps, it can be implemented in a where-clause in the query.